 Dawson (2000) did a qualitative study in Australia with year 7 students, comparable to U.S. middle school students at the 8th grade level.
-This study required students to indicate, on a five point Likert scale, to what extent they would be interested in learning more about the 77 science topics listed.
+This study required students to indicate, on a five point Likert scale, to what extent they would be interested in learning about the 77 science topics listed.
 The study found that the boys were more likely to show interest in earth and physical sciences and the girls more interested in the biological sciences (Dawson, 2000).
-This work shows that boys are more likely to be interested in more hands on activity science lessons than the girls, which may lead to a reason why there is a gap in learning as they get older.
+This work shows that boys are more likely to be interested in more hands on activity science lessons than the girls, which explain why there is a gap in learning as they get older.
 This study was first done in 1980 and then replicated in 1997 with the overall results slightly lower for both sexes but still showing a difference between boys and girls.
 Riegle-Crumb (2010) investigated how differences in self-concept and the intrinsic value students have for science and math are related to disparities in aspirations, as well as the potentially independent contribution of student achievement.
 Gender discrimination has contributed to the gender imbalance in scientific fields.
-However, research on the effects of informing adolescent girls about gender discrimination in these fields is rare and controversial (Weisgram., 2007).
+However, research on the effects of informing adolescent girls about gender discrimination in these fields is rare and controversial (Weisgram, 2007).
 Age and generation differences also seem to be of importance; boys’ performance superiority increases consistently only from the 8th to 10th grade on, especially in physics (Heller, Ziegler.
 1996).
-Several years ago a group of Dutch researchers did a study to see if - partner gender, (boy/girl) influenced female students’ learning to solve science problems and how females communicated in the cooperative learning process (Harscamp, Ding, Suhre.
+Several years ago, a group of Dutch researchers did a study to see if partner genderinfluenced female students’ learning to solve science problems and how females communicated in the cooperative learning process (Harscamp, Ding, Suhre.
 2008).
+And what were their results?

 Theoretical Framework

-A very informative observation is that students attending girls’ schools develop a broader range of interests and on the whole seem to be less susceptible to gender-role stereotyping than those at mixed gender schools (Heller.
-1996).
-Having friends who earned higher grades in science, promoted girls’ enrollment in advanced, college preparatory coursework, this was particularly true for girls’ advanced science enrollment when the girls’ friendship groups were mostly female (Rudisill, Callahan.
-2010).
+A very informative observation is that students attending girls’ schools develop a broader range of interests and on the whole seem to be less susceptible to gender-role stereotyping than those at mixed gender schools (Heller, 1996).
+Having friends who earned higher grades in science, promoted girls’ enrollment in advanced, college preparatory coursework, this was particularly true for girls’ advanced science enrollment when the girls’ friendship groups were mostly female (Rudisill Callahan, 2010).
 Looking at what could be changed; developing positive attitudes should be at the top of the list when trying to solve this problem.
 A lack of female student interest in science is the main cause of avoidance, rather than lack of self-efficacy (Machina, Gokhale.
 2010).
 While it is true that most students will shy away from choices for which they lack self-efficacy, Eccles (2006) states:

 Our analyses suggest that the main source of gender differences in entry into physical science and engineering occupations is not gender differences in either math aptitude or a sense of personal efficacy to succeed at these occupations, rather it is a gender difference in the value placed on different types of occupations. (p.
 209)

-Eccles to conclude that young women would be more likely to pursue physical science and engineering if they were to become convinced that those fields “do provide opportunities for individual to fulfill humanistic and helping values” (2006, p.
+Eccles (2006) concludes that young women would be more likely to pursue physical science and engineering if they were to become convinced that those fields “do provide opportunities for individual to fulfill humanistic and helping values” ( p.
 209).

 Conclusion